 The exact cause is unknown.
 It is more common in people who have a lot of exposure to sunlight and wind, such as people who work outdoors.

 Risk factors are exposure to sunny, dusty, sandy, or windblown areas.
 Farmers, fishermen, and people living near the equator are often affected.
 Pterygium is rare in children.

 The main symptom of a pterygium is a painless area of raised white tissue that has blood vessels on the inner or outer edge of the cornea.
-Sometimes the pterygiumhas no symptoms.
+Sometimes the pterygium has no symptoms.
 However, it may become inflamed and cause burning, irritation, or a feeling like there's something foreign in the eye.
-Vision may be affectedif the grows extends far enough onto the cornea.
+Vision may be affected if the growth extends far enough onto the cornea.

 Exams and Tests

-A physical examination of the eyes and eyelids confirms the diagnosis.
-Special tests are usually not needed.
+A physical exam of the eyes and eyelids confirms the diagnosis.
+Special tests are not needed most of the time.

-Treatment is usually not needed.
-Using artificial tears to keep the eyes moist may help prevent a pterygium from becoming inflamed.
-Mild steroid eye drop can be used to calm inflammation if it occurs.
-Surgery can be used to remove the growth for cosmetic reasons or if it block vision.
+In most cases, treatment involves only wearing sunglasses and using artificial tears.
+Using artificial tears to keep the eyes moist may help prevent a pterygium from becoming inflamed and getting bigger.
+Mild steroid eye drops can be used to calm inflammation if it occurs.
+Surgery can be used to remove the growth for cosmetic reasons or if it blocks vision.